-- High levels of estrogen and progesterone create a brain that is stress resilient with more than enough serotonergic activity. - The opposite is true when estrogen and progesterone levels drop dramatically toward the end of the cycle premenstrual dysphoric disorder is an extreme expression of this process.
+- High levels of estrogen and progesterone create a brain that is stress resilient with more than enough serotonergic activity - The opposite is true premenstrual dysphoric disorder

-Women's brains PDD
+Women's brains PDD seeds

 - She lives with a greater sense of urgency.

 - Her entire system is vigilant and alert.

 - She sees things and attends to issues that at other times she might be able to overlook.

 - She is more sympathetically sensitive.

 - She is more prone to depression.

 - Her brain may be looking for ways to calm itself down.

 - Affective modulation is more difficult.